The juice is worth the squeeze.

 With only two kilometres left, my phone reception kicked back into gear.
 A welcoming party including my parents and a camera crew that had followed me throughout my adventure were awaiting my arrival.
 It became all too real.
 In relative terms, I was mere inches from the end.

 I rounded the final corner and Mum and Dad were waiting for me on the other side of the Cape Jervis trailhead, like a dangling carrot ready to be devoured by a lumbering packhorse.
 I stopped short of their eager embrace, collected my emotions, then took one almighty stride over the finishing line and into their waiting arms.
 And, just like that, I had finished a journey that took weeks of training, months of preparation, years of pondering and 59 days of continuous walking.
 I had completed South Australia’s iconic Heysen Trail.

 There is an infinity of landscape here, caused by the purity of the atmosphere.
 It has been said that there is a lack of colour.
 It is not so obvious as the greenness of England, but it is infinitely more varied and more delicate.
 The landscape is a pinky mauve, a lilac, and the reflection of the sun of the particles of the atmosphere is a warm amber.

 After several minutes of catch-ups and further hugs, all the while brushing accumulated tears from my eyes, I sat on the footsteps of the trail entrance and filmed my closing trail video diary.
 Thinking back to my opening journal on Day 1, everything had changed—the scenery, my capabilities and my outlook on the world had all evolved.
 I chuckled to myself, I had no idea what I was in for.
 Now, I was a regular Grizzly Adams, and I had a beard to prove it.

-I took one farewell glance back down the track, packed up my phone, tapped the trailhead marker with my walking pole and took the initial steps out the other side of my first (and most certainly not last) long-distance trail.
+I took one farewell glance back down the track, packed up my phone, tapped the trailhead marker with my walking pole and stepped out the other side of my first (and most certainly not last) long-distance trail.

 All the details.